code behind the camera

 The shot, parsed.

-Every photograph is a few million numbers wearing a nice outfit.
-This panel undresses one: the EXIF as honest code, the dominant palette pulled straight from the pixels, and a live RGB histogram, all computed in your browser with the canvas API.
-No faked visuals; feel free to view source.
+A photograph is a few million numbers.
+This panel reads one of mine: the EXIF as code, the dominant palette pulled from the pixels, and a live RGB histogram, all computed in your browser with the canvas API.
+Nothing here is faked, so feel free to view source.

 developing…